This post contains affiliate links.

 French tart dough is a great start to building those skills and that is why I love French tarts!
 I even succeeded on the first try!

-about Richard Grausman & C-CAP
+About Richard Grausman & C-CAP

 This apricot dessert recipe is adapted from my latest favorite French cookbook and guide, French Classics Made Easy by Richard Grausman.
 Although there are many types of fruits that are great in a tart, I used apricots because my apricot tree is very generous.